chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/Done/Why-Use-PureScript.md

 > I'm not saying don't read about them now, of course.
 Just that they shouldn't stop you from making stuff now :)

 - Lack of explanation on 'deep concepts' issue was not addressed.
 Rather, the implied idea was "new learners just don't need to know them immediately and should focus on fundamentals first."
+- A PureScript core maintainer believes that deeper concepts and idioms are best learned by consuming Haskell learning resources.

 ### Thread: Example of SQL in PS